 Foreign tech reviewers have predicted that the event may take place on August 3, but the sources said it is expected to be held later than that date.

 At the event, Samsung, the world’s largest smartphone vendor, is also likely to unveil the Galaxy Watch4 smartwatch and the Galaxy Buds 2 wireless earbuds.

-However, the sources said the Galaxy S21 FE smartphone will not be introduced at the event, reports Yonhap news agency.
+However, the sources said the Galaxy S21 FE smartphone would not be introduced at the event, reports Yonhap news agency.

 The Galaxy S21 FE is the budget edition of the Galaxy S21 flagship smartphone released in January.
-The product is expected to be launched in September or October as Samsung apparently wants to focus on promoting foldable devices in the summer, according to the sources.
+According to the sources, the product is expected to be launched in September or October as Samsung apparently wants to focus on promoting foldable devices in the summer.

-Nothing has been confirmed about Samsung’s upcoming foldable smartphones, but tech reviewers predicted that the Galaxy Z Fold3 will feature an under display camera and support the S-Pen stylus.
+Nothing has been confirmed about Samsung’s upcoming foldable smartphones, but tech reviewers predicted that the Galaxy Z Fold3 would feature an under-display camera and support the S-Pen stylus.

 Its next clamshell foldable Galaxy Z Flip3 is expected to have a bigger outer display.

-Both foldable products are expected to have a lighter weight with a cheaper price than their predecessors.
+Both foldable products are expected to have a lighter weight with a lower price than their predecessors.

 The Galaxy Watch4 smartwatch is expected to be powered by Google’s Wear OS.
 Samsung previously announced it will develop a unified smartwatch platform with Google.